 - Encourage children to think about a topic that is close to their hearts.

-- For beginners, lay emphasis on the 5-7-5 rule while writing.
+- For beginners, emphasize the 5-7-5 rule while writing.

-- While penning down the lines, ask them to describe their ideas in vivid and few words.
+- While penning down the lines, ask them to describe their narrative in vivid and few words.

-- Rather than constructing a complete sentence, the essence of haiku is in capturing the emotion or experience of the subject. a
+- Refrain from using complete and complicated sentences.
+Rather than constructing a complete sentence, the essence of haiku is in capturing the emotion or experience of the subject.

 How To Write A Haiku